 Another option is freezing them.
 I’ve successfully frozen containers of these slow roasted tomatoes for months.
 Just set them out the day before you want to use them (or the morning of) and add them to your dinner at night.

-Sun dried tomatoes are completely dried.
+Sun dried tomatoes are typically completely dried.
 There’s no water left in them.
 Semi dried tomatoes are…well…almost dried, but not quite.
 They’re dried enough to make them super sweet, but they still have a tomato shape (not totally curled up) and you can use the slices on sandwiches or burgers if you use the big beefsteak tomatoes.

 Can you sun dry your own tomatoes in the oven?